fusioncharts/dev_centre_docs/getting-started/aspnet/install-using-aspnet.md

 ![ASP.NET Folder Structure]({% site.baseurl %}/gif/aspnet-folder-structure.gif)

-> If you are using 3.12.2 or older versions, download v3.13.0 to get the `asp-vb` and `asp` folders in the FusionCharts Suite XT package.
+> If you are using 3.12.2 or older versions, download v3.13.0 to get the `asp.net-vb` and `asp.net-cs` folders in the FusionCharts Suite XT package.

 > It is recommended that you copy the above folders from `fusioncharts-suite-xt > integrations` to your project's JavaScript folder.